Context menu "see all" links are not useful for a large number (100+) of children

 Fatal error</b>: Allowed memory size of 134217728 bytes exhausted (tried to allocate 83 bytes) in <b>/home/haft/hosting/ica-atom.org/unbc-test/trunk/lib/QubitQuery.class.php</b> on line <b>365<br />

 The desired behavior isn't clear - we'll have to discuss what makes sense from a usability standpoint.
 It is clear that trying to load 1000s of items into the treeview is not very useful.

 #1 Updated by Tim Hutchinson over 11 years ago

 There is a similar issue if there are too many descriptions linked to a single authority record, e.g. item-level photograph descriptions where the item is the highest level.
 I don't have an example handy since we changed the test data to work around this issue.

 #4 Updated by David Juhasz about 11 years ago

 I think the best solution is for the "+ XXXX ..." (treeview) and "See all" (imageflow) links to return the search results for the appropriate description (e.g. "Series - photographic material" in the Mary Fallis Fonds).

 This would provide paging and the ability to refine the search criteria within the found set.

 The imageflow link could include a flag to show only descriptions with a digital objects; the treeview would show all descriptions, whether then include digital objects are not (in this example both would return the same results).

-#9 Updated by David Juhasz about 9 years ago
+#9 Updated by David Juhasz almost 11 years ago

 - Status changed from Verified to In progress